Electric-Coin-Company/zashi-ios/CODE_REVIEW_GUIDELINES.md

 - Any UI changes are sensible and look good.
 - Any parallel programming is done safely.
 - The code isn’t more complex than it needs to be.
-- The developer isn’t implementing things they might need in the future but don’t know they need now.
+- The developer isn’t implementing things they might need in the future but don’t know they need now or aren't using now.
 - Code has appropriate unit tests.
 - Tests are well-designed.
 - The developer used clear names for everything.